kanavgoyal898/noisOut/README.md

 ## **Conclusion**

-In this project, we implemented a Denoising Diffusion Probabilistic Model (DDPM) for generating images using the MNIST dataset.
+In this project, we implemented a Denoising Diffusion Probabilistic Model (DDPM) for generating images using the Oxford-102 dataset.
 By leveraging a UNet architecture with Sinusoidal Position Embeddings, the model learns to reverse the forward diffusion process, effectively generating realistic images from noise.

 The noisOut framework demonstrated the effectiveness of DDPMs in image synthesis, showing competitive performance with Generative Adversarial Networks (GANs).
 The notebook provides an easy-to-use implementation for training and inference.
 Future improvements could focus on optimizing training and exploring more complex datasets.